NezuChan/scheduled-tasks/README.md

 - Using bull's !
 - Using RabbitMQ to communicate !

-Being used in production by NezukoChan (Soon), and more.
+Being used in production by NezukoChan, and more.